 In recent years, the securities markets in the United States and Canada have experienced a high level of price and volume volatility, and the market prices of securities of many companies have experienced wide fluctuations in price.
 There can be no assurance that continuing fluctuations in price will not occur.
-It may be anticipated that any quoted market for Diamond's shares will be subject to market trends generally, notwithstanding any potential success of Diamond in creating revenues, cash flows or earnings.
-The value of Diamond's shares will be affected by such volatility.
-A public trading market in the Common Shares having the desired characteristics of depth, liquidity and orderliness depends on the presence in the marketplace of willing buyers and sellers of common shares at any given time, which presence is dependent on the individual decisions of investors over which Diamond has no control.
-There can be no assurance that an active trading market in securities of Diamond will be established and sustained.
+It may be anticipated that any quoted market for Diamond's shares will be subject to market trends generally, notwithstanding any potential success of Diamond in creating market in the Common Shares having the desired characteristics of depth, liquidity and orderliness depends on the presence in the marketplace of willing buyers and sellers of common shares at any given time, which presence is dependent on the individual decisions of Diamond will be established and sustained.
 The market price for Diamond's securities could be subject to wide fluctuations, which could have an adverse effect on the market price of Diamond.
 The stock market has, from time to time, experienced extreme price and volume fluctuations, which have often been unrelated to the operating performance, net asset values or prospects of particular companies.
 If an active public market for Diamond's shares does not develop, the liquidity of a shareholder's investment may be limited and the share price may decline.